endpoints4s/endpoints4s/documentation/manual/src/ornate/tutorial-openapi.md

 Note that we first import [endpoints.algebra](api:endpoints.algebra.package).
-We use the same algebra for defining documentation as we would use for definig protocols for client/server imterpreatation.
+We use the same algebra for defining documentation as we would use for defining protocols for client/server interpretation.

 For instance, the `counterJson` value describes an HTTP response whose JSON entity contains “The counter current value”.